Cake icon

 Photo of people seated on a bus.

 The price of a ticket plays a primary factor in where you choose to go and when.
-Saving $10 on Amtrak or Greyhound is cash you can reallocate toward an AirBnB, a meal, or a ticket to a Shawn Mendes concert (cuz he can treat 🎶 you 🎶 better 🎶).
+Saving $10 on Amtrak or Greyhound is cash you can reallocate toward an AirBnB, a meal, or a ticket to a Taylor Swift concert (or at least part of a fraction of the ticket).
 Quite literally, it pays to be smart with your money.

 So put away that hammer — there’s no need to smash the piggy bank.
 Score cheaper tickets with the insider info below.